siirimangus/node-red-contrib-context-hook/README.md

 }
 ```

-As an example, let's listen to the kitchen temperature changes that were set in the previous `set-state` node example.
+As an example, let's listen to the kitchen temperature changes that were set in the previous `set-global-state` node example.
 First, add the `subscribe-state` node to the flow and configure it to listen to the property `kitchen.temperature`,
 and then debug the message that is sent after kitchen temperature change is saved to the global context.